Tuesday, May 16, 2017

 If you have left over pasta, transform it.
 If you have left over sauce, transform it.
 You probably have noticed that quite a few foodies/food blogs go from one 'recipe' to another.
 You really can't keep up in the kitchen with that let alone with the expense.

 Yesterday, I prepared chicken breasts with sun dried tomatoes and mozzarella cheese, set on angel hair pasta.
 There was some pasta left over.
-Today, the same pasta with pork loin medallions in Dijon mustard sauce with sun dried tomatoes and dried plums.
+Today, the same pasta with pork loin medallions in Dijon mustard sauce with added dried plums becomes a brand new dish.

 I have made this dish before... the medallions in mustard sauce.
 The only difference today is using up the left over pasta.
 And, if you have served this before and would like to improve on it... just add paprika and called it - Hungarian Pork in Sauce with Dried Fruits (tomatoes are that).